s-leirbag/portfolio/README.md

    ```

 ## Todo
+- Move to Tailwind `container` utility
-- Fix dots on mobile
+- Fix dots on mobile and textures in general
 - Add other projects
 - Add animations
 - Email form